 - Warmer than a set of bed sheets alone

-You might want to check also: Comforter VS Bedspread
+You may want to read: Comforter VS Bedspread

 Protects the Bed Sheets and/or Mattress